-Iowa Northern train in the siding at Butler.
+An Iowa Northern train in the siding at Butler.

 The ethanol plant at Butler.

-The train crossed the Shell Rock River.
+Crossing the Shell Rock River.

 The train crossed the Mill River.

-The Clarksville Station sign.
+The Clarksville station sign.

 More corn fields north of Clarksville.
 The train crossed Flood Creek before we ran through Greene.

-The train took a curve on the way to Greene.
+Taking a curve on the way to Greene.